JackBonnellDevelopment/Dev-Site/content/blog/Life: New Beginnings.md

 ## Future Projects and Plans

-I still hope to keep my foot in the door within the robotics and AI sector, so please feel free to contact me regarding cool projects.
-Especially now it's my hobby ;).

 I'm looking forward to updating this blog with future findings and analysis of my FPGA journey.
 This includes my entry into the [Adaptive Computing Challenge] which I am hoping to have finished by the end of the week!

+I still hope to keep my foot in the door within the robotics and AI sector, so please feel free to contact me regarding cool projects.
+Especially now it's my hobby!

 [Adaptive Computing Challenge]: https://www.hackster.io/contests/xilinxadaptivecomputing2021